 If OSCAR is offered as open source software, what am I paying for?

 Infomedic provides you with set-up, installation, support and training.
 This includes server setup, EMR installation and data conversion, training, on-going support and an annual software update.
 Please visit our Getting Started page for more information.

 Can I access OSCAR and my patients’ files from home?
 What about from my mobile device?

 Yes, you can access OSCAR wherever you have access to the Internet.
 This includes your mobile device, tablet, etc.

-How much does it cost for my clinic to use OSCAR?
+How much does it cost for my clinic to use this EMR?

-I understand that your pricing depends on the number of physicians using OSCAR.
-Do I need to pay for my other staff who will use OSCAR (e.g. receptionists, administrators)?
+I understand that your pricing depends on the number of physicians using the EMR.
+Do I need to pay for my other staff who will use it (e.g. receptionists, administrators)?

-No, our pricing is based on the number of physicians using OSCAR.
+No, our pricing is based on the number of physicians using the EMR.
 There is no cost for additional staff.

 Does your pricing include training?

 Yes, FOUR (4) hours of training is included as part of our standard installation fee.